isaccavalcante/gce-cluster-creator/README.md

 ## Ansible module

-I know that there are already existent roles which install and configure services like [docker](https://github.com/geerlingguy/ansible-role-docker), [kubernetes]((https://github.com/geerlingguy/ansible-role-kubernetes), [nginx](https://github.com/geerlingguy/ansible-role-nginx) and so on, but I decided to use my own roles for learning purposes.
+I know that there are already existent roles which install and configure services like [docker](https://github.com/geerlingguy/ansible-role-docker), [kubernetes](https://github.com/geerlingguy/ansible-role-kubernetes), [nginx](https://github.com/geerlingguy/ansible-role-nginx) and so on, but I decided to use my own roles for learning purposes.

+WIP